cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_2low.md

 4. See error

 **Error Log**
-Link to contents of Player.log or Error.log (Please use something like gist or pastebin.
-DO NOT PASTE HERE)
+* Link to contents of Player.log or Error.log (MUST BE LINK)
+* Link to HugsLib log.
+(MUST BE LINK)

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+* If applicable, add screenshots to help explain your problem.